Cannon-Cole/MegaDeskWeb/README.md

 <h1>What is this?</h1>
-Demo university website built using .NET in Visual Studio
+Desk ordering website built using .NET in Visual Studio